 Each AP affiliated with an AP MLD shall schedule for transmission buffered group addressed frames immediately after every DTIM beacon except that a TWT scheduling AP affiliated with that AP MLD shall schedule for transmission the buffered group addressed frames during the broadcast TWT SPs located within the beacon interval during which the DTIM Beacon frame is transmitted (see 26.8.3.2 (Rules for TWT scheduling AP)).

-(#4305)(#1809)An AP MLD that broadcasts the group addressed MPDU received from an associated non-AP MLD shall set the SA field of the broadcast group addressed MPDU to the MLD MAC address of the non-AP MLD.
+(#4305)(#1809)An AP MLD may broadcast a group addressed Data frame received from an associated non-AP MLD with the SA field of the broadcast group addressed Data frame equal to the MLD MAC address of the non-AP MLD.
+(CID # 6018)

 35.3.15.2 Group addressed frame reception